Minerals Publications and Maps

 Mineral Development Strategy

 Alberta's Mineral Development Strategy 2002 provides a framework that outlines the vision, goals and strategic direction for orderly, environmentally mineral exploration and development in Alberta.
-It was developed by the Alberta Government in consultation with stakeholders to enhance the potential for economic benefit to Albertans through discovery and development of base and precious metals, gemstones, industrial minerals and other solid minerals in Alberta.
+It was developed by the Alberta Government in consultation with stakeholders to enhance the potential for economic benefit to Albertans through discovery and development of base and precious metals, industrial minerals and gemstones in Alberta.

 Mining and Materials